 Three night Woodland Retreat £345 per person.

 Can’t remember the last time you left home without your phone?
 You (like the rest of London) are probably in need of a digital detox.
 When you spend most of your day hunched over a screen or scrolling through Instagram, there are major benefits to be had from quite literally ‘switching off’.
 As its name suggests, Time to Log Off runs various retreats to swap mindless browsing for mindful connection.
 Each retreat includes a full programme of yoga, mindfulness practice and skills to help set technology boundaries when you and your device get back to ‘real life’.

-Time to Log Off runs retreats at various locations throughout the year.
-Prices vary.
+Time to Log Off runs retreats at various locations throughout the year and retreats for 2020 are tbc.